dmosorast/burler/README.md

 > **def.** [[1]](https://www.merriam-webster.com/dictionary/burler) plural -s
 > 1 : one that removes loose threads, knots, and other imperfections from cloth

-A library to help write taps in accordance with the [Singer specification](https://github.com/singer-io/getting-started).
+A library to help write taps in accordance with the [Singer specification](https://github.com/singer-io/getting-started) (and potentially targets if this pattern works out!)

 # Features
+- **Standard Command-Line Arguments** Burler will automatically load, validate, and parse command line arguments to call the functions that *you* care about.
 - **Config file validation** `tap = Tap(config_spec=spec)` - Burler supports the following methods of validating config:
-  - List Key-based inference - Takes a provided `list` of required keys and ensures that they are present
+  - List Key-based inference - Takes a provided `list` of required keys and ensures that they are present (extra keys are passed through unchecked)
-  - Dict Key-based inference - Takes a provided `dict` and validates that *ALL* its keys are present at runtime (no optional config support)
+  - Dict Key-based inference - Takes a provided `dict` and validates that *ALL* of its keys are present at runtime (extra keys are passed through unchecked)
   - [Voluptuous](https://github.com/alecthomas/voluptuous) Schema - Validates according to a voluptuous Schema object
   - [schema](https://github.com/keleshev/schema) - Validates according to a schema Schema object
   - (Coming Soon) Example Config File - Same as key-based inference, but a relative file path can be specified instead of a dict object
-- **Client configuration**
-  - You can provide a function that creates a client object from a config object with `@tap.create_client`.
-This will be available on the `tap` object
+- **Declarative Style** Most, if not all, configuration of a tap's components is performed via decorators.
+That way you can focus more on yielding records, and less on writing metrics!

 # Overview
-A lot of functionality provided by Burler is through decorators.
-This provides convenience functions or classes that configure different actions through the process of pulling data from an API.
-Below you will find the currently available decorators.
+Burler provides multiple conveniences that can help support the development of a tap.
+Some of the biggest problems to solve when creating a tap are communicating with the source, defining the schema of the data, emitting records, and bookmarking at times that make sense.
+The goal of Burler is to remove boilerplate, so that you, the developer, can focus on the tougher stuff.

+To accomplish this, a lot of the Burler framework relies on decorators.
+This allows you to declare functions that handle smaller pieces of the process that a tap may or must go through in order to effectively extract data.
+Below you will find a brief overview to get you started.

-### Entry Point(s)
+## Entry Point(s)

-Including Burler in a project will provide a few different entry points to be used from the command line, as well as a convenience property to specify its entry point in a tap's `setup.py`.
+Including Burler in a project will provide a few different entry points to be used from the command line automatically, as well as a convenience property to specify its entry point in a tap's `setup.py`.

+### CLI "Out of the Box"

 #### singer run [tap_name]